Calipers

-Plural vs. singular
+Terminology

+Caliper is the American spelling, while calliper (double "L") is the British spelling.

-A single tool might be referred to as a "caliper" or as "calipers", like a pair of scissors or glasses (a "plural only" or plurale tantum form).
-In colloquial usage, the phrase "pair of verniers" or just "vernier" might refer to a vernier caliper.
-Colloquially these phrases can also refer to dial calipers, although they involve no vernier scale.
+A single tool might be referred to as a caliper or as calipers – a plural only (plurale tantum) form, like scissors or glasses.

-In machine-shop usage, the term "caliper" is often used in contradistinction to "micrometer", even though outside micrometers are technically a form of caliper.
-In this usage, "caliper" implies only the form factor of the vernier or dial caliper (or its digital counterpart).
+Colloquially, the phrase "pair of verniers" or just "vernier" might refer to a vernier caliper.
+In loose colloquial usage, these phrases may also refer to other kinds of calipers, although they involve no vernier scale.
+In machine-shop usage, the term "caliper" is often used in contradistinction to micrometer, even though outside micrometers are a form of caliper.
+In this usage, caliper implies only the form factor of the instrument.

 History

 The earliest caliper has been found in the Greek Giglio wreck near the Italian coast.
 The ship's find dates to the 6th century BC.
 The wooden piece already featured a fixed and a movable jaw.
 Although rare finds, calipers remained in use by the Greeks and Romans.

 A bronze caliper, dating from 9 AD, was used for minute measurements during the Chinese Xin dynasty.
-The caliper had an inscription stating that it was "made on the gui-you day, the first day of the first month of the first year of Shijianguo ."
+The caliper had an inscription stating that it was "made on the gui-you day, the first day of the first month of the first year of Shijianguo."
 The calipers included a "slot and pin" and "graduated in inches and tenths of an inch."

 The modern vernier caliper was invented by Pierre Vernier, as an improvement of the nonius of Pedro Nunes.

 Types

-Inside calliper
+Inside caliper

-Inside callipers are used to measure the internal size of an object.
+Inside calipers are used to measure the internal size of an object.